schmartmann/datadog_writing_test/readme.md

   - Duration of rendering request
   - HTTP request status codes

-Your trace will be also visibile through the [Datadog web app](https://app.datadoghq.com/apm).
+Your trace will be also visible through the [Datadog web app](https://app.datadoghq.com/apm).

 ![APM Heatmap](apm_trace.png)